poelstra/mhub/README.md

                  "foo" }'                                               [string]
   -i, --input    Read lines from stdin, post each line to server. <input_format>
-                 can be: text, json                                     [string] -v, --version  Show version number                                   [boolean]
+                 can be: text, json                                     [string] --insecure     Disable server certificate validation, useful for testing using self-signed certificates                              [boolean] --key          Filename of TLS private key (in PEM format)            [string] --cert         Filename of TLS certificate (in PEM format)            [string] --ca           Filename of TLS certificate authority (in PEM format)  [string] --passphrase   Passphrase for private key                             [string] --pfx          Filename of TLS private key, certificate and CA certificates (in PFX or PKCS12 format).
+Mutually exclusive with --key, --cert and --ca.                                       [string] --crl          Filename of certificate revocation list (in PEM format)[string] --ciphers      List of ciphers to use or exclude, separated by :      [string] -v, --version  Show version number                                   [boolean]
 ```